-There are two types of cables that connect to a graphics cards i.e PCIe power cables and video output cables but the question is do graphics cards come with cables in the package?
+Two types of cables connect to graphics cards, i.e., PCIe power cables and video output cables, but the question is, do graphics cards come with lines in the package?

-Basically, majority of the graphics cards do not come with power or video output cables.
-You may find some graphics cards come with power cables but those are very rare.
-In usual cases, the power cables that are required by the graphics cards come with the PSU, and not with the GPU.
-Similarly, the video output cables come with the monitor and not the GPU.
+Most graphics cards do not come with power or video output cables.
+Some graphics cards come with power cables, but those are very rare.
+Usually, the power cables required by the graphics cards come with the PSU, not the GPU.
+Similarly, the video output cables come with the monitor, not the GPU.
 In this article, we will look at what cables graphics cards can need and where you can acquire them.

 What to Do if the Cards Don’t Come with the PCI-E Cables?

-If your graphics card does not come with PCIes cable, then must use the cables that come with your PSU.
+If your graphics card does not come with PCIes cable, use the wires with your PSU.

-As mentioned earlier, PCIe power cables come with power supply unit.
+As mentioned earlier, PCIe power cables come with a power supply unit.

-In case if the PCIe power cables provided with your PSU are insufficient, you will need to procure more separate.
-In the case of modular power supply units as shown below, you can simply plug in the extra cables.
-In the case of non-modular PSU, you would need to purchase PCIe splitters.
+If the PCIe power cables provided with your PSU are insufficient, you must procure more separate ones.
+As shown below, you can plug in the extra wires for modular power supply units.
+For non-modular PSUs, you would need to purchase PCIe splitters.